0xjoma/0xjoma/README.md

 * Currently pursuing an M.S. in Cybersecurity at the University of Wisconsin-La Crosse
 * Background in Information Systems and Cybersecurity
-* Enthusiastic about learning and sharing knowledge in the cybersecurity field
+* Enthusiastic about learning and sharing knowledge

 ## Connect